mpalash/aliakbarmehta/content/archives-as-contemporary-object-x.md

   - "Episode 01: History as the Tool of the State, Memory as the Art of the Stateless"
   - "Episode 02: Memory work and Inauthentic Archives"
-  - "Episode 3: Decolonial Media Aesthetics, Part 01"
+  - "Episode 03: Decolonial Media Aesthetics, Part 01"
+  - "Episode 04: Decolonial Media Aesthetics, Part 02"
+  – "Episode 05"
+  – "Episode 06"
 ---
-The first six episodes will be broadcasted biweekly as part of online programming for **Party Office** on **[lumbung.radio](https://ruruhaus.de/en/lumbungradio/)**, during documentafifteen.
+The first six episodes were broadcasted biweekly, from August to September 2022,  as part of online programming for **Party Office** on **[lumbung.radio](https://ruruhaus.de/en/lumbungradio/)**, during documentafifteen.